Food Shelf Life Guide:

-How long does food last?
+Food shelf life guide to how long does food lasts.
 You know when some the food in your fridge has turned: The lettuce is more brown than green.

 Milk has an unmistakably sour smell.
 But what about all those other items in your fridge?
 Items in the pantry?
 Frozen foods?